-The INTERGENERATIONAL LGBT ARTIST RESIDENCY is the first intergenerational artist-in-residency program for LGBTQ visual artists in Canada.
+The INTERGENERATIONAL LGBT ARTIST RESIDENCY is the first intergenerational artist-in-residency program for LGBTQ2 visual artists in Canada.

-The residency offers studio space and free room and board to juried applicants for the duration of the two-week residency.
+The residency offers studio space, travel support and free room and board to juried applicants for the duration of the two-week residency.
 Residents also receive mentoring and studio visits from critically acclaimed artists and curators.

-Please pass along this information to LGBTQ artists in Canada, of any age, whether established or emerging, whom you think might be exceptional candidates and who would benefit greatly from this programme.
+Please pass along this information to LGBTQ2 artists in Canada, of any age, whether established or emerging, whom you think might be exceptional candidates and who would benefit greatly from this programme.

 Home page image: Rafaële Frigon 2013